palombom/relaxation-VERDICT-Matlab-Toolbox-v1.0/README.md

 and the external matlab repository: [Tools for NIfTI and ANALYZE image] Jimmy Shen (2022).
 Tools for NIfTI and ANALYZE image (https://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image), MATLAB Central File Exchange.
 Retrieved April 16, 2022.

 ## Download
-To get the rVERDICT Matlab Toolbox clone this repository.
+To get the rVERDICT Toolbox clone this repository.

 If you use Linux or MacOS: